zju3dv/4K4D/readme.md

 done
 ```

-Our convension for storing initialization point clouds:
+Our convensions for storing initialization point clouds:
 - Raw point clouds extracted using Instant-NGP or Space Carving are placed inside the `vhulls` folder.
 These files might be large.
 It's OK to directly optimize 3DGS+T on these.
-- We might perform some clean up of the point clouds and store them in the `surfs` folder.
+- We might perform some cleanup of the point clouds and store them in the `surfs` folder.
-  - For 3DGS+T, the cleaned up point clouds might be easier to optimize since 3DGS is good at growing details but no so good at dealing with floaters (removing or splitting).
+  - For 3DGS+T, the cleaned-up point clouds might be easier to optimize since 3DGS is good at growing details but not so good at dealing with floaters (removing or splitting).
-  - For other representations, the cleaned up point clouds works better than the visual hull (from Space Carving) but might not work so well than the raw point clouds of Instant-NGP.
+  - For other representations, the cleaned-up point clouds work better than the visual hull (from Space Carving) but might not work so well as the raw point clouds of Instant-NGP.

-Then, prepare a experiment config like [`configs/exps/gaussiant/gaussiant_actor1_4_subseq.yaml`](configs/exps/gaussiant/gaussiant_actor1_4_subseq.yaml).
+Then, prepare an experiment config like [`configs/exps/gaussiant/gaussiant_actor1_4_subseq.yaml`](configs/exps/gaussiant/gaussiant_actor1_4_subseq.yaml).
-The [`colmap.yaml`](configs/specs/colmap.yaml) provides some heuristics for large scale static scenes.
+The [`colmap.yaml`](configs/specs/colmap.yaml) provides some heuristics for large-scale static scenes.
 Remove these if you're not planning on using COLMAP's parameters directly.

 ```shell
 # Train a 3DGS model on the ${expname} dataset